Tit for Tattling: Cooperation, communication, and how each could stabilize the other

-\begin{itemize} \item there is a state in which cooperation and communication stabilize each other \item meta-signaling, that is, sending signals about the signals of others, can provide selection pressure on the signaler that is non-costly in equilibrium \item errors in cooperation decisions bring out unexpressed genes that would otherwise allow for the invasion and demise of cooperative equilibria \item norms, when followed by gossipers, behave differently from norms followed by direct observers.
+\begin{itemize} \item We find a state in which cooperation and communication stabilize each other \item A signaling system intended initially for stabilizing cooperation can be co-opted to also stabilize \emph{itself} \item Errors in cooperation decisions bring out unexpressed traits that would otherwise allow for the invasion and demise of cooperative equilibria \item Norms, when followed by gossipers, behave differently from norms followed by direct observers.
 In the latter case, the norms of invaders affect only their own actions, but in the former, they can affect the actions of conforming agents with whom they gossip \end{itemize}